Uday-461/portfolio/content/post/product-is-systems-design/index.md

 ### AI as System Component

-AI isn't just a feature—it's a system component that changes everything:
+AI isn't just a feature-it's a system component that changes everything:

 ```
 Traditional: [User Interface] → [Backend] → [Database]